 Access to government records relating to wardship and adoption is controlled by a system that can be hard to understand and navigate.
-However, there are services like the Family Information Networks and Discovery (FIND) in the Department of Human Services that help former wards access government records.
-Former state wards wanting to find information about their time in care, or access personal files can contact FIND directly.
-If you do not want to approach the Department yourself, someone else (like a worker from a support service) can apply to FIND on your behalf.
+However, there are services like the Care Leaver Records Service, Freedom of Information Unit in the Department of Health and Human Services that help former wards access government records.
+Former state wards wanting to find information about their time in care, or access personal files can contact the Care Leaver Records Service directly.
+If you do not want to approach the Department yourself, someone else (like a worker from a support service) can apply to the Care Leaver Records Service on your behalf.

 After 99 years, government records relating to children in the 'care' of the state are opened to the public.
 This means that anyone is able to access them.
 Generally speaking 'open' records can be accessed directly at the Victorian Archives Centre, Public Record Office Victoria.

 Some of these records are held at the Department of Health and Human Services (DHHS), and some are held at Public Record Office Victoria (PROV).